Kravataf/RePI/README.md

 There are also phases which are unlocked after parasites reach certain amount of RePoints (GLOBAL_MAP) <= these phases should do some stuff like change what parasites spawn, etc. etc. but I haven't implemented that yet

+Alsoo custom spawning so they can spawn anywhere at any time !! (+ spawnrate modifier)

 # Phases

 spawnrate is exponential from the base 20, i'll probably have to rebalance this later but idkk (0 = 20, 1 = 40, 2 = 80, 3 = 160, ...)